ZettaIO/pswingw2py/CONTRIBUTING.rst

 Vagrant
 -------

 For Windows and OS X users, Vagrant_ can be useful unless you are developing for your current platform.
-This also maks sure you don't pollute your system with packages and completely isolates the project.
+This also makes sure you don't pollute your system with packages.

 .. _Vagrant: https://www.vagrantup.com/
 .. _pytest: http://pytest.org/